-The Organisation has borrowings and subordinated borrowings from related parties with interest rate of 24% (see note 13).
+The Organisation has borrowings and subordinated borrowings from related parties with interest rate of 24% (see note 12).
 As of 1 October 2021, the Organisation negotiated reduced interest rate (12%) based on market conditions.
 The interest rate change resulted in a modification, as the effect of the change exceeded 10% of amortized balance of the borrowings at that time.
 Thus, according to IFRS 9 requirements the borrowings were derecognised and new financial liabilities were generated.
-The Organisation also made retrospective adjustments on initial recognition of the borrowings according to fair rate (see note 6).
-The effect of modification is presented in the statement of changes in equity since.